UnifiedPush/specifications/specifications/android.md

 After sending this action, the end user application MUST remove the connection token from the valid tokens even if the unregistration is not acknowledged by the distributor with [org.unifiedpush.android.connector.UNREGISTERED].
 The end user application MAY cache this connection token to inform the user if the unregistration is not acknowledge after some time.

+The distributor MUST send [org.unifiedpush.android.distributor.UNREGISTER] when the unregistration is being processed right after the unregistration request.
+If the distributor can't process the unregistration right after the unregistration request, for instance if the distributor can't reach its push server, the distributor MUST send [org.unifiedpush.android.distributor.UNREGISTER] when the required information to delete the endpoint have been saved, and process the unregistration when possible.

 ### org.unifiedpush.android.distributor.MESSAGE_ACK

 Whenever the connector receives a message with the extra id it MUST reply with this action to the distributor to acknowledge the message's reception.